 No matter the reason for development of bladder sludge, there are some proactive steps you can take to help your beloved rabbit or guinea pig avoid this painful and unpleasant condition.
 Be sure to work with your trusted veterinarian to formulate a health and nutrition plan that meet’s your pet’s specific needs before making any changes to your pet’s daily routine.

-What can I do to prevent/treat bladder sludge?
+What can I do to prevent and/or treat bladder sludge in my rabbit or guinea pig?

 - Glucosamine (plant-based) to support the replenishment of mucous that lines and protects the bladder.